luciodale/arco/README.md

 ### React component

-There is an `arco.react` namespace that provides a component that is re-rendered at each second.
+There is an `arco.react` namespace that provides a reagent component to help with live time updates.
 An example on how to use it follows:

 ```clojure
 (ns your-ns